• Skip to primary navigation

 Two clear bowls with whipped cream inside and strawberries on top.

 And that’s it!
-Serve with your favorite dessert (I recommend angel food cake, Eton mess, or chocolate pie!) or just enjoy by the spoonful!
+Serve with your favorite dessert (I recommend banana pudding, Eton mess, or chocolate pie!) or just enjoy by the spoonful!

 Enjoy!